• Skip to primary navigation

 Notes

-Storage: Baked salmon will stay freshest for up to 2 days in an airtight container in the fridge, or for up to 2 months in the freezer.
+Storage: Leftover salmon will stay fresh in an airtight container in the fridge for up to 2 days.
+It's great cold in salads or gently reheated.

 Did you make this recipe?